alexshadley/Spruce/WackyIdeas.md

 shame because currying lets us very easily create new functions on the fly.
 Certainly there's no theoretical reason we can't have closures in a language like Spruce, so what gives?
-As far as I know, there is no precedent for what this would look like syntactically, so what if we introduced some, ah, _spicy_ new syntax to make this feature reality?
-This little guy hasn't gotten much love in the last decade: `@`, so let's give it a shot:
+As far as I know, there is no precedent for what this would look like syntactically, so what if we introduced some _spicy_ new syntax to make this feature reality?
+This little guy hasn't gotten much love in the last decade: @, so let's give it a shot:

 ```
 add(x: Int, y: Int) -> Int {